USA NPN National Phenology Network

 Hemlock woolly adelgid can be deadly to hemlock trees and, in the eastern United States, lacks enemies that keep their populations in check.
 Researchers wish to identify the optimal window to release insect predators; you can support this effort by observing hemlock woolly adelgid life cycle stages using Nature’s Notebook

-Hemlock Woolly Adelgid Current Day Forecast.
+Hemlock Woolly Adelgid Current Day Forecast

-Hemlock Woolly Adelgid 6-Day Forecast.
+Hemlock Woolly Adelgid Six-Day Forecast

 Pheno Forecast maps predict key life cycle stages in invasive and pest species, to improve management efficacy.
 For insect pest species, Pheno Forecasts are based on published growing degree day (GDD) thresholds for key points in species life cycles.
 These key points typically represent life cycle stages when management actions are most effective.
 These maps are updated daily and available 6 days in the future.

 Help us improve these maps!
 Our Pheno Forecast map products are still in development, and we seek input on their performance in your area.
-Give your feedback on the sidebar on the right side of this page.
+Give your feedback at the bottom of the page.

 Hemlock woolly adelgid (Adelges tsugae) damages hemlock trees by piercing the twig at the base of the needles and sucking sap from the trees.
 Native to East Asia, it now occurs in forests in the eastern US as well as in the Pacific Northwest.
 In the Northwest, it is kept in check by natural predators; in the east, where predators are few, this pest is causing major damage to hemlock forests.
 Researchers are working to identify the best time of year to release predator insects or biocontrols, that would limit the rapid spread and damage of the hemlock woolly adelgid.